Tyler County, WV - Oil & Gas Discussion archives

 Yes, I did go to OU Law.
 That’s when I discovered that I enjoyed oil and gas law.

 Norma Ruhlow’s attorney may be right.
 Sometimes it is better to wait than to sign a lease.
-There is going to be oil and gas development and production going on here in WV for decades.
+There is going to be oil and gas development and production going on here in West Virginia for decades.
 I’d want to look at the lease before making that call, though.
 I sent you a private message.
 I look forward to talking with you.